olandstorm/studio-grace/assets/instructions-studio-grace.md

 [MENU](menu) as the menubutton at the top of the page.
 On hover, the png should tilt 15degrees with the nail as axis and with a bouncy animation on 800ms time.
 (See Figma for prototype)
 When scrolling down, after 100vh an [icon](https://www.flaticon.com/free-icon/menu_151409) is shown instead with the color Onyx (#1E1E1E) at size 45x45 and margin 15px.
 When scrolling up to the first 100vh the menu icon should disappear again.

-[SERVICE BUTTONS](services) complete illustrations for the services section as svg-files.
+[SERVICES](services) complete illustrations for the services section as svg-files.

+[SOCIALS](socials) icons for Facebook, X and Instagram.

 #### IMAGES